quentin7b/android-location-tracker/README.md

 The only thing this method is doing is calling `onLocationChanged()` with the static field `location` as a parameter.

-For example, if in your code, you called a `LocationTracker` at a time and do something with the location....
-Now you call it again in a new instance and you want a location as quick as possible.
+For example, if in your code, you called a `LocationTracker` at a time and did something with the location....
+Now you call it again, in a new instance of `LocationTracker`, and you want a location as quick as possible.
 Just call `quickFix()` to get the last known location.

+Here is a code example

+	new LocationTracker(context){
+		@Override
+		public void onLocationFound(Location location) {
+			// Do some stuff when a new GPS Location has been found }
+	}.quickFix();

+Or if it is stored in a variable

+	LocationTracker myTracker = new LocationTracker(context){
+		@Override
+		public void onLocationFound(Location location) {
+			// Do some stuff when a new GPS Location has been found }
+	};

+	myTracker.quickFix();

 ### Contact & Questions